 A land of Ant colonies, once nannied by patron lesser gods who squabbled over decisions regarding its mortals, now long-abandoned.
-Centuries of stalemate skirmishes have locked the land in a constant cycle of revenge against each other, with each of the six colonies vying for gyne, land, and influence.
-Some still whisper, though, that their gods are still out there, somewhere....
+Centuries of stalemate skirmishes have locked the land in a constant cycle of revenge against each other, with each of the six colonies vying for gyne, land, resources, and influence.
+Some still whisper, though, that their gods are still out there, somewhere, watching over them still....

 In general, Abyssals are isolationist, dedicated, stalwart, self-assured, private, and somber.

 Their closest allies are Clover Colony, with whom they have had a peaceful armistice for many years.
 The two trade Clover's textiles and unrefined goods in return for Abyssal's gemstones and spellscrolls.

 Their fiercest rivals are Shell Colony, who has continually raided and destroyed many of Abyssal's attempts at colonization outside their abyss.
 Distaste for them is boundless.

 Abyssal lays claim to most of the eastern ocean, Beyt Ocean, and sections of the southwestern Palorme Ocean.
 Any water below 4000m is considered their territory, though they only patrol the Beytstable Abyssal Zone, near their capital.

 Attempts to colonize other abyssopelagic waters are underways.
 Whirlh Hollow is currently in the midst of being established as a proper secondary city, in secret.